St. Bernard's Church Abbeydorney: Location

 St. Bernard's is located on the Abbeydorney-Ardfert road, but the back entrance connects to the R556 and is the site of a former schoolhouse, according to a plaque.
 The church belongs to the parish of Abbeydorney-Kilflynn.

 To the west of the church lies the River Brick and The Pens park.

 History

 St. Bernard's was built on the site of an older church of the same name which was demolished in 1966, and stood for 150 years prior.
 Daniel J. Kennedy was commissioned to design a modern church for the village.

 The church was completed in June 1968, and cost IR£80,000.
 It was built by Fitzgerald Bros.
 Only one antique is featured, which is the Gothic Revival organ from 1880.
 It was restored in 1997 and is still in use today.
 It came from St. Joseph's Convent on Portland Row in Dublin.

-The side of the church in January of 2025, following Storm Éowyn.
+The side of the church in January 2025, following Storm Éowyn.

 In 2025, during Storm Éowyn a treeline along the River Brick was uprooted, causing damage to a plaque and a memorial in the church yard.